Government#

 where:

-\(Cy\) are the number of years of contributions.
-In our model, there is no exit from the labor force, so workers will contribute for \(R\) years, but \(Cy\) could be some number less than \(R\) if there is a maximum number of years of contributions one can accrue under the DB system.
+are the number of years over which average earnings are calculated are the number of years of contributions.
+In our model, there is no exit from the labor force, so workers will contribute for years, but could be some number less than if there is a maximum number of years of contributions one can accrue under the DB system. is the replacement rate per year of contribution.

-Given this pension system and the fact that there is only variation in labor supply along the intensive margin (so we don’t need to consider changes in \(Cy\)), the partial derivatives from the household section are given by:
+Given this pension system and the fact that there is only variation in labor supply along the intensive margin (so we don’t need to consider changes in

 Notional defined contribution system#